rajat698/LAN-Connection-PCGame/README.md

 # Instructions

+1. Have python installed if required.
+2. Ensure all the firewalls are turned off.
-1. Simply run the server file to start the server.
+3. Simply run the server file to start the server.
 It will show the UI at which it is running.
-2. Run the client file to connect to the server using server IP.
+4. Run the client file to connect to the server using server IP.
-3. Send instructions from client and back.
+5. Send instructions from client and back.

 Bunch of other features are also added.
 Explore them as you run them.